-These books are all 'light reading' ie not like a textbook full of facts, but easier to read often telling 'stories' or anecdotes.
+These two books (about our two countries of interest) are 'light reading' ie not like a textbook full of facts, but easier to read often telling 'stories' or anecdotes.
 Don't try and make notes from them.
 Just read them like a novel on holiday and you will get a sense of the political context of either the USA or the UK.